aniol-carbo/nft-drop-starter-project/README.md

 # ⌚Timeless NFT

 ### Welcome 👋
-To get run this project, clone this repo and follow these commands:
+To run this project locally, clone this repo and follow these commands:

 1. cd into the `app` folder
 2. Run `npm install` at the root of your directory